 Tuscany is the quintessential ecotourism destination of Italy.
 Most hotels have implemented green practices, going to great lengths to limit air pollution, using green energy sources and consuming locally grown produce.
 When dining here during your stay, chances are the food is from a nearby farm.

-An excellent place to visit for a fully immersive eco-travel experience is the Oasi Dynamo Nature Reserve in San Marcello Piteglio municipality of Tuscany.
+An excellent place to visit for Tuscany Oasyhotel Eco Cabins 5225610 is the Oasi Dynamo Nature Reserve in San Marcello Piteglio municipality of Tuscany.
 This WWF-affiliated nature reserve spans over 1000 hectares and is home to foxes, deer, wolves, bird species and a wide variety of rare plants.

-Restaurants in the area get their ingredients from the Oasi Dynamo Farm, and their menu items feature wholesome organic foods like nutritious tasty mashed potatoes, parmesan cheese, fresh berries and venison.
+Restaurants in the area get their ingredients from the Oasi Dynamo Farm, and their menu items feature wholesome organic foods like Are Potatoes Healthy, parmesan cheese, fresh berries and venison.

 Monte Isola